aosama94/EG-e2e-Automation-task/README.md

 ### Code formatting
-- User `npm run prettier` to format the code using prettier
+- Use `npm run prettier` to format the code using prettier